HappyFaceGoettingen/HappyFace-MadMask/README.md

 --------------------------
 ## HappyFaceMobile
 HappyFace mobile application and its web server based on the Ionic framework.
 The Ionic builder can generate the HappyFace mobile phone application.
-To avoid confusion, this Ionic web server in HappyFace instance is called 'MadMask' and a symbolic link of 'HappyFaceMobile' is created.
-The 'madmask' command is called by the 'madmask daemon (= daemon/madmaskd)'.
+To avoid confusion, this Ionic web server in HappyFace instance is called '*MadMask*' and a symbolic link of '*HappyFaceMobile*' is created.
+The '*madmask*' command is called , for example, by the '*madmask daemon* (= daemon/madmaskd)' and cron jobs (= daemon/madmask.cron).

 ### Structure